AVA Wines of Sonoma County: Petaluma Gap Wine Region

 Cline Family Cellars

-The flip side of all that summer fog is that the ocean moderates the region in winter, also.
-Because temperatures don’t fall quite as low as in interior locations, vines may start growing earlier in the season, resulting in a longer but cooler growing season.
+The flip side of all that summer fog is that the ocean moderates the winter region.
+Because temperatures don’t fall relatively as low as in interior locations, vines may start growing earlier in the season, resulting in a longer but cooler growing season.
 In wines, this potentially translates to ripe flavors with lower alcohol and higher acidity.

-Widely recognized as a cool-climate region for the production of fine Pinot Noir, Chardonnay, and other varietals, the older Sonoma Coast AVA encompasses much of the new Petaluma Gap AVA.
-However, because Sonoma Coast is so large and sometimes critiqued for its ungainly outlines, advocates for sub-AVAs have sought recognition for their own corner of the Coast.
+Widely recognized as a cool-climate region for producing fine Pinot Noir, Chardonnay, and other varietals, the older Sonoma Coast AVA encompasses much of the new Petaluma Gap AVA.
+However, because Sonoma Coast is so large and sometimes critiqued for its ungainly outlines, advocates for sub-AVAs have sought recognition for their corner of the Coast.

-This new AVA came about thanks to the efforts of the Petaluma Gap Winegrowers Alliance (PGWA), which was founded in 2005 and formally applied for AVA status in 2015.
+This new AVA came about thanks to the efforts of the Petaluma Gap Winegrowers Alliance (PGWA), founded in 2005 and formally applied for AVA status in 2015.

 Sojourn Cellars

-Pinot is the word in the Gap – Pinot Noir, that is, the thin-skinned Burgundian red that excels in a cool climate claims 75 percent of Petaluma Gap vineyard acreage.
+Pinot is the word in the Gap – Pinot Noir, the thin-skinned Burgundian red that excels in a cool climate, claims 75 % of Petaluma Gap vineyard acreage.

-Close on the heels of Chardonnay – an unusual ranking in both California and Sonoma County growing regions – is Syrah, claiming 12 percent of the dirt.
+Close on the heels of Chardonnay – an unusual ranking in both California and Sonoma County growing regions – is Syrah, claiming 12 % of the dirt.
 A lesser-known facet of coastal California vineyard sites famous for their Pinot Noir is that they often have a little Syrah on the side, too.
-The style is more akin to savory, cool-climate northern Rhône wines than the jammy, warmer climate style of this varietal.
+The style resembles savory, cool-climate northern Rhône wines more than this varietal’s jammy, warmer climate style.

 Less than one percent of Petaluma Gap vineyard acreage is planted to other grape varieties.